tonibuenter/remotequery-java/README.md

 * With RQ you can solve access requirements in a powerful and simple way.

-Currently, we have a Java and Python implementation ready.
+Currently, we have a Java, JavaScript (Node) and Python implementation ready.

 ## Just another object relational tool like Hibernate or JPA ?